Good Jobs for People With Criminal Records & How to Get Them

 The Facts About Getting a Job With a Criminal Record

 Many people believe that only a tiny percentage of Americans have criminal records.
-But nothing could be further from the truth.
-In reality, as many as 33 percent of people in the U.S. have been arrested or convicted for criminal offenses.
-That represents almost 100 million people.4 As a result, trying to get jobs with a criminal record is a fairly common challenge.
+But according to the Center for American Progress (CAP), as many as 33 percent of people in the U.S. have been arrested or convicted for criminal offenses.
+That represents almost 100 million people.
+As a result, trying to get jobs with a criminal record is a fairly common challenge.

 It's true.
 The numbers really are that big.
 Here's why:

-- By the age of 23, as many as 25 to 40 percent of adults in America have been arrested.4
+- CAP says that by the age of 23, as many as 25 to 40 percent of adults in America have been arrested.

-- Each year, roughly nine million people are released from jail.5 And in 2016 alone, over 626,000 people were released from federal and state prisons.6
+- Each year, at least 4.9 million people are booked into local jails.
+And in 2016 alone, over 626,000 people were released from federal and state prisons.

-- Over 4.5 million Americans are currently on probation or on parole.7
+- Over 4.5 million Americans are currently on probation or on parole.

 - Many people have criminal records due to minor or non-serious offenses such as misdemeanors.